 - If you were to die tonight without the opportunity to communicate with anyone, what would you most regret not having said?
 Why haven’t you said it yet?

 - Your house, along with everything in it, catches fire.
 Once you’ve saved your loved ones and pets, you have time to go back in and rescue one last thing.
 What would it be?
 Why?

 - Of all the people in your family, whose death would affect you the most?
 Why?

 - Share a personal problem and ask the person opposite you for advice to find out how they would handle the situation themselves.

 Is it possible to fall in love with these questions?

-Maybe.
-Many have tried and that’s why they promote it.
-After all, these human relationship and emotional works always leave something interesting to apply.
+It may be.
+Many have tried, and that’s why they promote it.
+After all, these human relationships and emotional works always leave something interesting to apply.
 In any case, falling in love is something complex that occurs in many ways in each person.
-Do you dare to try these questions out?
+So, are you going to try these questions out?

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.